hugopenna/ubuild-jekyll/index.md

     this demo in Forestry</a>.</p></li><li><p>Read <a href="https://forestry.io/blog/ubuild-a-new-theme-for-static-sites-using-blocks/">our
     article</a> and create your own Blocks.</p></li><li><p>Add and customize the available Blocks and preview them as you go along.</p></li></ol>
-- template: simple-footer
-  block: footer-1
-  content: Made with ❤︎ in Canada
 - template: content-feature
   block: feature-1
   media_alignment: Right